Bee Better Certified in South America

 The legacy of the local Nazca culture and current generations of people who live in this environment share a knowledge of how to grow food, fuel and fodder in a desert.
 Indeed, smallholder farm plots generate and conserve much of the region’s biodiversity.

-An emblematic and keystone species in this system is the Huarango tree (Prosopis pallida).
+An emblematic and keystone species in this system is the Huarango tree (Prosopis limensis).
 This legume tree captures the moisture in fog and transfers some of it to its root zone, creating a more hospitable space for more plants, animals and people to live.

 The distinct climate also means that the area’s wildlife and plant species are uniquely adapted to extreme aridity, many of them endemic – occurring nowhere else in the world.
 The intensive agriculture of Ica threatens this biodiversity, but also presents an opportunity to conserve and connect the existing strips of forest that naturally occur along watercourses.
 Local conservation organizations, Huarango Nature and Conservamos Ica (CONICA) have been documenting the plants and animals – including insects of the region.

-Under the request of Agrolatina, Huarango Nature and CONICA conducted a baseline study to document the existing plants and animals around the fields of avocado trees.
+Under the request of Corporación Agrolatina, Huarango Nature and CONICA conducted a baseline study to document the existing plants and animals around the fields of avocado trees.
 This study formed the foundation of a restoration plan to create and manage pollinator habitat, one of the primary criteria under Bee Better Certified’s Production Standards.

 This Bee Better habitat will support the region’s native pollinators that we are indebted to for the avocados at our local markets and in our lunches because like many of the foods we depend on for nutrition and sustenance, avocado flowers require insect pollination.